1995parham-learning/1995parham-learning.github.io/content/Database/Postgresql.md

 A database contains one or more named _schemas_, which in turn contain tables.
 Schemas also contain other kinds of named objects, including data types, functions, and operators. ==Within one schema, two objects of the same type cannot have the same name==.

 There are several reasons why one might want to use schemas:

 - To allow many users to use one database without interfering with each other.
 - To organize database objects into logical groups to make them more manageable.
 - Third-party applications can be put into separate schemas so they do not collide with the names of other objects.

+In addition to `public` and user-created schemas, each database contains a `pg_catalog` schema, which contains the system tables and all the built-in data types, functions, and operators.